Ka’chava vs Shakeology Reviewed by Personal Trainer (Pick This)

 While Ka’Chava isn’t going to be part of a keto diet, 7g of sugar and 24 carbs in a meal replacement shake is quite reasonable.
 What really stands out, though, is how dense the drink is with protein and fiber.
 According to studies on protein absorption, 25g is an ideal amount of protein to consume even after an intense workout.

-Macronutrients and Micronutrients in Shakeology
+Macronutrients & Micronutrients in Shakeology

 • 140-160 Calories